jaiveer67/Blackjack/BUGS.md

 split button shows if youve already split and could technically split again

 Dealer hand shows a bit too quickly on player blackjack

-if 2nd hand of split is 21 then makes extra card sound, and weird things happen with display, only if player hits to get 21, not if it is 21 after the split